Osteopathy smooth y Biodynamics

 Identification and symptoms of sciatica in pregnancy

-Sciatica during pregnancy can often be confused with other common pregnancy pains, but there are specific signs to help identify it:
+Sciatica during pregnancy can be confused with other common pains of this stage, but there are specific signs that help identify it

 Acute pain